 The long range strategy of CGS is to obtain a share of the contracts going to EDS, Andersen Consulting and CSC.
 That is to obtain, large contracts with management consulting steps leading to large SI jobs that could lead to systems operation opportunities.
-Large consulting jobs are desirable in themselves, but CGS wants many of these jobs to result in large SI jobs.
+Large consulting jobs are desirable in themselves, but CGS wants most of these jobs to result in large SI jobs.
+However, Gemini consulting has been obtaining some large consulting jobs that won't lead to SI or system development work such as the large current job with D & B software.